leopoldbonfils/BigData-Group4/README.md

   Question2.py – Palindrome Checker

-  This script checks if a given string is a palindrome (a word that reads the same forwards and backwards).
+  This script checks if a given string is a palindrome a word that reads the same forwards and backwards.

  ✅ How to Use